QubiQ/qu-server-tools/import_opening_journal/README.rst

 To use this module, you need to:

 #.
 Create a .csv file following the template available on this module.
 #.
+Fill the field move_id with the ID of the account move
+#.
 Go to Invoicing > Configuration > Import opening journal.
 #.
 Import the .csv and that's it.